- Graduate Admissions

 Are GRE scores required?

-GRE scores are not required and no documents should be mailed unless you receive a request.
-GRE scores are not considered during the evaluation process even if they are included in an application.
+GRE scores are not required and are not considered by the Admissions Committee during the evaluation process even if they are included in an application.

 How long should I make the Statement of Purpose?